gchq/Gaffer/store-implementation/parquet-store/README.md

                         .build())
                 .build();
 ```
-If you had used the `NestedHyperLogLogPlusParquetSerialiser` then you can replace the "HLLP_cardinality" with "HLLP.cardinality"
+If you had used the `NestedHyperLogLogPlusParquetSerialiser` then you can replace the "HLLP_cardinality" with "HLLP.cardinality".

 ## Implementation details